wix-incubator/fed-training-kit/Content/ES6.md

 ###Compatibility

-Using ES6 Right now - the majority of browsers [are catching up](https://kangax.github.io/compat-table/es6/) on implementing new ES6 features but not one has full support.
+The majority of browsers [are catching up](https://kangax.github.io/compat-table/es6/) on implementing new ES6 features but not one has full support.
 Using transpilers in the last couple of years has become the norm.
 [Babel](https://babeljs.io/) is an ES6 to ES5 transpiler that supports all of the ES6 features.

 ###ES6 Features